 Effective Prompt Engineering for Large Language Models

-by Duncan Miller on October 24, 2023
+by Tan Le on October 24, 2023

 Large language models like ChatGPT have wide-ranging applications in various business operations.
 For employees in companies with language models trained on proprietary data, writing effective prompts is essential to unlock the full potential of these AI tools.
 In this article, we will explore the best practices for crafting prompts that yield accurate and valuable responses from a company-specific language model, whether you're dealing with HR policies, product specifications, company documentation, design procedures, requests for proposals, marketing materials, or contracts.